Who We Are

 Serving up volleyball for 37 years

 RVC is a private non-profit 501(c)3 organization founded in 1981 to meet the demand for recreational volleyball in the Central Virginia area.
 More than 1800 adult members play in leagues that run throughout the year and more than 600 junior players ages 7-18 participate in our junior programs.
-Between our two sites (RVC Byrdhill and RVC Stonebridge), we have 20 courts and our facilities include a concession stand, weights room, game room, and showers.
+Between our two sites (RVC Byrdhill and RVC Stonebridge), we have 20 courts and our facilities include a cafe, weights room, game room, and showers.

 The Richmond Volleyball Club is dedicated to providing a lifetime of opportunity through the sport of volleyball by promoting interest in the sport, teaching and developing skills and techniques, and fostering teamwork, sportsmanship, and an appreciation for health and wellness.